Introduction

 Hong Kong Monetary Authority (HKMA): Responsible for banking stability, supervising authorized institutions, and enforcing AML/CFT regulations for banks and other deposit-taking institutions.

-Securities and Futures Commission (SFC): Regulates the securities and futures markets, licensing intermediaries, overseeing market conduct, and protecting investors.
+Securities and Futures Commission (SFC): Regulates the securities and futures markets, licenses intermediaries, oversees market conduct, and protects investors.

 Insurance Authority (IA): Oversees the insurance industry, ensuring the solvency of insurers and protecting policyholders.